Ask Slashdot: Should Coding Exams Be Given on Paper? - Slashdot

 I'm okay with some courses doing a written test, some using a minimal text editor like notepad, and advanced tests in an IDE.
 As long as the advantage can be explained.

 I do understand writing a simple app on paper.
 It means you have to design before writing so methods are small and start out refactored.
-Of course the prof should be teaching it that
+Of course the prof should be teaching it that way to test that way.

 I don't know about the author's instructor or course, but there's generally a point to this.